What Is a Bank Draft?

-A bank draft (which SoFi doesn’t offer at this time) is a document that looks like a check, but the payer’s bank guarantees the funds, making them extremely reliable.
-Since bank drafts have no limit, their increased security makes them ideal for hefty transactions, such as purchasing a car.
+A bank draft is a document that looks like a check, but the payer’s bank guarantees the funds, making them very reliable.
+Since bank drafts have no value limit, their increased security makes them ideal for hefty transactions, such as purchasing a car.
 They are often used in business transactions as well.

-Bank drafts can foster trust in a deal involving large sums of money since there’s no worry about a bounced check or handing over piles of physical cash.
-Here’s how a bank draft works and what to expect when you use one.
+Bank drafts can foster trust in a deal involving large sums of money, since there’s none of the hassle of a bounced check or handing over piles of physical cash.
+Learn how a bank draft works and what to expect when you use one.

 Key Points

-• Bank drafts are secure financial tools that are guaranteed by the issuing bank, and cannot bounce.
+• Bank drafts are secure financial tools that are guaranteed by the issuing bank and therefore won’t bounce.

 • There is no limit on the amount of a bank draft, which can make them ideal for significant purchases, such as cars.

-• Bank drafts can be requested from a bank and typically have a fee of up to $10.
+• Bank drafts can be requested from a bank and typically have a fee of about $10.

-• Bank drafts are physical documents that can be lost or stolen, and are difficult to cancel.
+• Bank drafts are physical documents that can be lost or stolen, and they’re difficult to cancel.

-• Alternatives to bank drafts include ACH payments, wire transfers, and money transfer apps.
+• Alternatives to bank drafts include Automated Clearing House (ACH) payments, wire transfers, and money transfer apps.

 Bank Draft Definition

-A bank draft is a financial instrument used to make payments — frequently large ones — that have your bank’s financial backing.
-Bank drafts look like typical checks but can’t bounce because the bank ensures the payment will go through, usually within 24 hours.
-In addition, bank drafts can be for any amount you like, unlike the situation with wrangling, say, ATM withdrawal limits.
+A bank draft is a financial instrument used to make payments, usually large ones, that have your bank’s financial backing.
+Bank drafts look like typical checks, but they can’t bounce because the bank ensures the payment will go through, usually within 24 hours.
+In addition, bank drafts can be for any amount you like, unlike the situation with wrangling ATM withdrawal limits, for example.

 You typically obtain a bank draft either by visiting a bank branch in person or making a request in writing.
-You’ll usually pay a fee of $0 or $10 to get a bank draft drawn on your checking account.
+You’ll usually pay a $0-$10 fee to get a bank draft drawn on your checking account.
 While bank drafts technically don’t expire, financial institutions may refuse to process a bank draft that is more than a few months old.

 Money Orders vs Bank Drafts